fastmcp-me/mantrachain-mcp/README.md

 - **contract-query**: Query a smart contract by executing a read-only function
 - **contract-execute**: Execute a function on a smart contract that changes state

+### DEX Operations
+- **dex-get-pools**: Get all available liquidity pools from the DEX
+- **dex-find-routes**: Find available swap routes between two tokens
+- **dex-simulate-swap**: Simulate a token swap to get expected outcome without executing it
+- **dex-swap**: Execute a token swap on the DEX with slippage protection

 ### Transaction Operations
 - **sign-and-broadcast**: Sign and broadcast a generic transaction